chengenzhao/java-vulkan-mac/README.md

 * Java SDK(JDK) 22
 * VulkanSDK 1.3.275.0

-# How to biuild it?
+# How to build it?

 * (Optional, project has already have generated java files) Using jextract to generate corresponding java files of vulkan.h, jextract command(in your $pathToVulkanSDK/$version/macOS/ directory):
 ```text